Northwest Veterans Newsletter

 Frankly we feel that is a tragic mistake and clearly apathy has become the new normal.
 After all, less than 1% of the current population is serving in our Armed Forces.
 Many state they support the troops but when you cannot voice your opinion to your elected officials concerning our Constitutional freedoms, which our Armed Forces and elected officials have sworn to protect and defend, we seriously must question such support.
 It just appears to be a fashionable statement with little individual action or conviction.

 To make matters worse, with the disclosure of NSA surveillance activities - reportedly not domestic - and the IRS scandal even many veterans are no longer voicing their opinions.
 Such disclosures have apparently hit their mark and have silenced many Americans through intimidation.
 Only a handful of patriotic Vietnam veterans across the nation continue to speak out publicly.

 In closing - in my opinion - the future of our country and our individual freedoms is increasingly in peril.
 But the majority of our fellow Americans appear to be perfectly content with that course.
-It is likely that the point will come when we discontinue our mission.
+It is likely that the point will come soon when we discontinue our mission.

 Roger 'Bear' Young - co-editor

 Proud Vietnam veteran

 Troop Support, News Links, Op-Ed Page..
 Also join us on our blog!